West, or East, Facing Windows

 To shade, our west facing windows, we adopted the following three stage strategy.

 - A highly reflective tint was applied to the window, by Tint-a-car.
 This had the immediate effect of lowering the temperature in the room by about five degrees on a sunny afternoon.
-Even the installer was amazed, as he installed the film, at the difference it made.
+Even the installer was amazed at the difference it made.
 Expect to pay around $50-60/m2,

-- We planted shrubs in front of the windows to shade the bottom third of the windows and also provide a micro-climate that will reduce heat loss in winter.
+- We planted shrubs in front of the windows to shade the bottom third of the windows and also provide a micro-climate to reduce heat loss in winter.

 - We have fertilised and trimmed a couple of trees on the nature strip, in front of the house, to encourage dense foliage which now shades the window from mid afternoon to sunset.(see photo below)